guardian/content-api-scala-client/README.md

 libraryDependencies += "com.gu" %% "content-api-client" % "x.y"
 ```

+Please note, as of version 7.0, the content api scala client no longer supports java 7.

 If you don't have an API key, go to [guardian.mashery.com] (http://guardian.mashery.com/) to get one.
 You will then need to create a new instance of the client and set the key:

 ```scala